TammyTheAnalyst/LLM-Prompt-QA-Project/README.md

 ## 📌 Project Goal

-To evaluate responses from GPT using LangChain and Python, and build a lightweight scoring system to judge:
+I evaluated outputs from OpenAI’s GPT-4 using LangChain and Python to assess tone, clarity, and accuracy.
-- Clarity
-- Factual accuracy
-- Tone and relevance

 ---